huggingface/hub-docs/docs/hub/datasets-duckdb-cli-select.md

 Querying datasets is a fundamental step in data analysis.
 Here, we'll guide you through querying datasets using various methods.

-There are several [different ways](https://duckdb.org/docs/data/parquet/overview.html) to select your data.
+There are [several ways](https://duckdb.org/docs/data/parquet/overview.html) to select your data.

 Using the `FROM` syntax:
 ```bash